 - Using a piping bag or food storage bag with a tip cut off, pipe a layer of frosting over the top of each brownie.

-- Then, pipe a layer of frosting around the outer edge of the brownies another 2 - 3 layers high to create a nest look.
+- Then, pipe a circle of frosting around the outer edge of the brownies and repeat with another 2 - 3 circle layers high to create a nest look.